2026 Board of Directors

 Martin Yan

-Chef Martin Yan is a well-known celebrity chef who starred in the cooking show, Yan Can Cook, which featured recipes for stir fried foods and an assortment of various other traditional Chinese meals and cooking techniques.
-He is involved in the bay area community and recently created 27 video segments of him exploring San Francisco Chinatown’s food and culture scene.
-Martin attended the Filoli Vegetable Garden Preview Brunch and is especially excited about Filoli’s interest in interpreting food culture.
-He will be filming an upcoming YouTube show at Filoli.
+Chef Martin Yan is a well-known celebrity chef who starred in the cooking show Yan Can Cook, which featured recipes for stir-fried foods and an assortment of various other traditional Chinese meals and cooking techniques.
+He is involved in the Bay Area community and recently created 27 video segments of him exploring San Francisco Chinatown’s food and culture scene.
+Martin attended the Filoli Vegetable Garden Preview Brunch and is especially excited about Filoli’s food culture.
+He also recently filmed a show at Filoli for his YouTube channel.